Why AI Projects Fail — and How to Build a Functional MVP That Actually Ships

 Frequently Asked Questions

-What is the biggest reason AI MVPs fail to ship
+What is the biggest reason AI MVPs fail to ship?

 The biggest reason is unclear scope and ownership.
 Teams try to build too much before proving one measurable workflow can run reliably in production.

-How can teams reduce AI delivery risk quickly
+How can teams reduce AI delivery risk quickly?

 Use short sprints, one core metric, and human-in-the-loop safeguards.
 This keeps quality visible and allows rapid correction before full rollout.

-Can a stalled AI project be recovered without starting over
+Can a stalled AI project be recovered without starting over?

 Usually yes.
 Reframe the objective, cut scope to one valuable path, instrument observability, and run a stabilization cycle before adding features again.
+Forrester predicts process intelligence will rescue 30% of failed AI projects in 2026 by revealing where workflows actually break down versus where teams assumed they would.

 Founders should pair this with our AI MVP step-by-step guide and the build-vs-buy framework to avoid repeating early mistakes.